2020 Emmy predictions: Watchmen, Ozark, The Mandalorian and Schitt's Creek battle it out

 We've probably all watched a lot of TV this year, right?
-The 2020 Emmy Awards will recognize the best of those shows this Sunday, Sept.
-20, as Watchmen, The Marvelous Mrs. Maisel and Ozark are among the modern classics battling it out.
+This Sunday, Sept.
+20, the 2020 Emmy Awards will recognize the best TV shows that have been distracting us, as Watchmen, The Marvelous Mrs. Maisel and Ozark are among the modern classics battling it out.

 Several newcomers to the streaming game are nominated, including Apple TV Plus (18 noms), Disney Plus (18) and Quibi (10), and it's notable that more than half of the best drama nominees are found on streaming services: Netflix has The Crown, Ozark and Stranger Things in the running, Hulu returns with The Handmaid's Tale, and newcomer Disney Plus brings The Mandalorian, which has already won a number of technical Emmys.
 In total, Netflix bagged 160 nominations while HBO managed 107.